jeliasson/redwoodjs-on-kubernetes/README.md

 Hi all 👋

 After seeing some posts about self-hosting on [Heroku](https://community.redwoodjs.com/t/self-host-on-heroku/1765) and [Render](https://community.redwoodjs.com/t/using-render-com-instead-of-netlify-and-heroku/728/4) I got inspired and decided to take a swing at writing about **Self-hosting RedwoodJS on Kubernetes**.
-If you are a serverfull person that likes to get your hands dirty with Docker, Kubernetes with GitHub Actions - this read might be just for you.
-Head's up though; It's quite a lot of config. 🤓
+If you are a serverfull person who likes to get your hands dirty with Docker, Kubernetes with GitHub Actions - this read might be just for you.
+Heads-up though; It's quite a lot of config. 🤓

 Also; while this is a working implementation that currently supports a production application (maybe a future #show-tell), it leaves some decisions to make on your part.
-That being said, let me know if you want to elaborate on some topics and I'm definitely down to make this implementation better.
+That being said, let me know if you want me to elaborate on some topics and I'm definitely down to make this implementation better.

 ### Table of Contents